 Working out what to do in the first few days of first grade langugage sessions need not be the challenge you think it is.
 These activities are a great way to get the first few days done in a fun and enjoyable way.
 Try them today and see how great they really are.

-First Grade Language Arts Curriculum
+This post is part of the series: First Grade Language Arts Curriculum

 Enjoyable daily activities for students to enjoy with a minimal of preparation for the teacher.
 Taking attendance and Show and Tell time become vehicles for oral language development.